2012 Leading Edge Award Recipients

-Six ASTC member organizations and one science center professional received Roy L. Shafer Leading Edge Awards on October 15 at the 2011 ASTC Annual Conference in Baltimore, Maryland.
+Three ASTC member organizations and two science center professionals received Roy L. Shafer Leading Edge Awards on October 13 at the 2012 ASTC Annual Conference in Columbus, Ohio.

 Leading Edge Award for Business Practice